Pirating FM Radio

 1. Transmission Hardware

-There is a wide range of transmitters, antennas and associated equipment available on the domestic and international market, ranging in cost from $250 to $1000, that can be used to construct a low power FM radio station.
+There is a wide range of transmitters, antennas and associated equipment available on the domestic and international market, ranging in cost from $40 to $1000, that can be used to construct a low power FM radio station.
 However, to get you up and started right away here is what you'll need.
 (Products mentioned here are offered for educational purposes only and are not endorsed by KLOKi radio.)

 If you are not familiar with the FM band, you could find yourself limited to 300 ft.